gsemet/python-fiximports/README.rst

 Python Fix Imports
 ##################

-Python Fix Imports is a Sublime Text 3 plugin that can automatically reorganize your ``import`` statements.
+Python Fix Imports is a Sublime Text 3 plugin that can automatically reorganize the ``import`` statements of your Python script.
 Please read the "Rationals" section for more information.

-This plugin comes from a script that has been written for the Buildbot project, in order to help developers ensuring they properly organize their import statements in there Python files
+This plugin comes from a script that has been written for the Buildbot project, in order to help developers ensuring they properly organize their import statements in their Python files.

 Rationals
 *********

-The beginning of the file of each Python script is one the part of the code that is likely to evolve the most over the lifetime of the code.
+The beginning of the file of each Python script is one of the part of the code that is likely to evolve the most over the lifetime of the file.
 Imports statements gets added, removed, reorganized all over the time.

 Thanks to distributed versioning systems such as Git, several persons can easily work on the same time on the same file.
-And one source of conflict is the management of the ``import`` statements, that each developers adds his modifications differently.
+And the management of the ``import`` statements is likely to cause conflict when each developer adds his modifications.

-We really started having the need for automatic reorganization when we have set up an automatic merge of several branches alltogether.
-Most of the time, the conflicts were found to be on the ``import`` lines...
+We really started having the need for an automatic reorganization script when we have set up an automatic merge of several branches alltogether.
+Most of the time, the conflicts were found to be on the ``import`` lines.

-Here the organization this ``fiximports`` script enforces:
+Here are the rules this ``fiximports`` script enforces:

 Rule 1
 ------